zhangvia/ParaAttention/doc/fastest_hunyuan_video.md

 If you are not familiar with `torch.compile`, you can refer to the [official tutorial](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).
 In this example, we only quantize the transformer model, but you can also quantize the text encoder to reduce more memory usage.
 We also need to notice that the actually compilation process is done on the first time the model is called, so we need to warm up the model to measure the speedup correctly.

+**Note**: we find that dynamic quantization can significantly change the distribution of the model output, so you might need to tweak the `residual_diff_threshold` to a larger value to make it take effect.

 ```python
 import time